Manage your routing setup in Hub by creating conditional rules, adjusting provider priorities, and monitoring live traffic allocation

 Step ID Unique identifier for a routing step.

-To view the routing entity on the configuration list page
+To view routing entities on the configuration list

 Go to Orchestration > Routing configuration.